Sanitation is essential to children’s survival and development.

 Sanitation is about more than just toilets.
 Behaviours, facilities and services together provide the hygienic environment children need to fight diseases and grow up healthy.

-Two billion people still do not have basic sanitation services, while 673 million people practice “open defecation”.
+3.5 billion people still do not have safe sanitation services, while 419 million people practice “open defecation”.

 Poor sanitation puts children at risk of childhood diseases and malnutrition that can impact their overall development, learning and, later in life, economic opportunities.
 While some parts of the world have improved access to sanitation, millions of children in poor and rural areas have been left behind.